dcneiner/netmag-react-tutorial/README.md

 This will install the dependencies, compile the built JavaScript, and then start a server for you to view the running example at <http://localhost:8080>.
 Any changes you make to the existing `jsx` files will trigger `webpack` to automatically rebuild.
 Refresh your browser to see your changes, no need to restart `npm start`.

+## React Tools

+I'd recommend running the example in Chrome and using the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to interact with it.

 ## License

 MIT <http://dougneiner.mit-license.org/>